AdeelAhmadKhan36/Movie_APP/README.md

 1. Launch the app on an emulator or physical device.
 2. The app will display a list of movies retrieved from the API.
 3. Scroll through the list to view different movies.
+4. Also view a details description of the movie of your own choice.

 ## API